 It is essential for schools to implement a monitoring strategy that not only ensures the online safety of their students, but complies with statutory guidelines.

-According to the UK Safer Internet Centre’s (UKSIC) Appropriate Monitoring for Schools 2023 guide, schools, colleges and MATs should “be satisfied that their monitoring strategy or system (including keywords if using technical monitoring services) at least covers the following categories: illegal, bullying, child sexual exploitation, self-harm, pornography, gambling, violence, suicide, discrimination, drugs/substance abuse and extremism.”
+According to the UK Safer Internet Centre’s (UKSIC) Appropriate Monitoring for Schools 2024 guide, schools, colleges and MATs should “be satisfied that their monitoring strategy or system (including keywords if using technical monitoring services) at least covers the following content: illegal, bullying, child sexual exploitation, discrimination, drugs/substance abuse, extremism, gambling, hate speech, pornography, self-harm, violence and suicide.”

 Schools should also consider how their monitoring system integrates with their policies and satisfy themselves to the extent that their monitoring strategy meets the required principles.